joinpursuit/intro-to-express/README.md

 When it is an `npm` package - then we `require` just the name of the `npm`
  package:  `const supertest = require('supertest')`

 When it is a file we created, we must add the relative path to the file, based on the current file.
-In this case, `app.js` is one director up from `tests` : `const app = require('../app.js')`
+In this case, `app.js` is one directory up from `tests` : `const app = require('../app.js')`
 **tests/app.test.js**

 #### Set up `package.json`